ERAU-VEX-Robotics/coding-resources/Style_Guide.md

 ```
 /**
- * A short description of the function’s purpose
+ * @brief A short description of the function’s purpose
  *
- * A more complete description of the function's purpose
+ * @details A more complete description of the function's purpose
  *
  * @param <param_name> A description of a parameter to the function
  *